-Air pollution impacts our kids’ health whether you live in a community with oil and gas operations nearby or not, in a rural area or a city, in the mountains or on the Eastern Plains.
+Air pollution impacts our kids’ health whether you live in a in a rural area, city or suburb, in the mountains or on the Eastern Plains or if you live in a community with oil and gas operations or a power plant nearby.
 We pick our priorities based on how we can tackle the issue of pollution to promote cleaner air for our children.

 What’s so bad about pollution?

-Did you know the American Lung Association gives failing grades to seven Colorado counties in their recent State of the Air report?
+Did you know the American Lung Association gives failing grades to nine Colorado counties in their recent State of the Air report?
 Most of those counties are on the Front Range but the rest of the state regularly experiences harmful smog, carbon, and ozone pollution, too.
+The thing with air is that it doesn’t stay in one place.
 Our air can’t handle more pollution – from any source – and we must do everything we can to make sure that the air our children breathe won’t make them sick.

 How we work

-We also believe that one of the best ways to clean our air and create a healthy environment for our children to grow up in, is to increase our homes’ and cities’ energy efficiency.
+We believe that one of the best ways to clean our air and create a healthy environment for our children to grow up in, is to increase our homes’ and cities’ energy efficiency.
 If we use less energy in our day-to-day lives, we’ll lessen our reliance on dirty fossil fuels.
-Using less energy helps our pocket books and reduces the amount of pollution that dirty energy pumps in out our air our kids breathe.
+Using less energy helps our pocketbooks and reduces the amount of pollution that dirty energy pumps into the air our kids breathe.

 Colorado has had a strong commitment to increasing our renewable energy use in state.
 However, there are continual attacks on these efforts despite knowing voters support clean, renewable energy.
 We need to make sure that our decision makers and power companies know that moms want Colorado to continue being a leader and stand up for our kids’ futures.